-(a) Represents the difference between the estimated and actual amounts of Capitalized Interest.
+(a) Contingency represents the difference in the estimated and actual amount of Bond discount.

 In the instance that approved estimated amounts exceed the actual costs, the difference comprises a surplus which may be expended for approved uses.
 However, the District cannot and does not guarantee the sufficiency of such funds for such purposes.